 - Severe headache, nausea, vomiting, and blurred vision

 If you notice these less serious side effects, talk with your doctor:

-- Mild skin dryness, peeling, scales, redness, or itching.
+- Mild skin dryness, peeling, scaling, redness, or itching

 If you notice other side effects that you think are caused by this medicine, tell your doctor